wildOsprey/papers-notes/ssd.md

 This is the main idea, you can find more details with great explanation and all formulas at the chapter 2 “The Single Shot Detection (SSD)”.

 ![Figure 2.
 Example of feature map with default boxes and corresponding localization and confidence](https://github.com/wildOsprey/papers_notes/blob/ssd/images/ssd/ssd_features_ex.png)
+*Figure 2.
+Example of feature map with default boxes and corresponding localization and confidence*

 ### Data Collection / Data Analysis